automata-network/automata-linux/docs/detailed-cvm-walkthrough.md

   > - Use a **remote secret management service**, such as:
   >   - [Key Broker Service](https://docs.trustauthority.intel.com/main/articles/articles/ita/key-broker-service.html?tabs=passport-verification-mode)
   > - Fetch secrets at runtime **only after attestation is verified**.
-- Additionally, if you wish to load local images, simply put the `.tar` files for the container images into the `workload/` directory itself.
-This will be automatically detected and loaded.

 > [!IMPORTANT]
 > If you have created any asymmetric keypairs in [Step 1](#1-create-asymmetric-keypairs), please also place the public keys into `workload/config/`.
 > This is to ensure that the public keys will also be measured into the TPM PCR, and prevents against tampering.

+> [!Caution]
+> Remember to build your container images for X86_64, especially if you're using an ARM64 machine!

+> > [!Note]
+> If you wish to load container images that are not published to any container registry, simply put the `.tar` files for the container images into the `workload/` directory itself.
+This will be automatically detected and loaded at runtime.

 ### 4. Configure the cvm-agent and Security Policy